adrianriverof/Real-Estate-Analytics/README.md

 Disclaimer: this project was initially done in Spanish, and later translated the important prose.
 It's a bit sloppy, next time I'll do it in English from the beggining.

 ### Overview of the project

-We gathered the main data on tourism apartments from airbnb ([here](https://insideairbnb.com/get-the-data/)), wich came in different csv files.
+We gathered the main data on tourism apartments from airbnb (not included in this repo, you can get it [here](https://insideairbnb.com/get-the-data/)), wich came in different csv files.
 We condensed the useful data into a dataframe, then cleaned and analized it complementing with more data for the pricing.
 After that, I made it again but for the Valencia city.

 ##### Conclusions of the analysis